aaronkollasch/photomanager/README.rst

 A manager for photos and other media files.

 Indexes photos, adds them to a database, and collects them in a specified directory.
 Verifies stored photos against bitrot or modification based on their checksum.
 Database is stored in a non-proprietary, human-readable JSON format.
-PhotoManager is inspired by `elodie <https://github.com/jmathai/elodie>`_, but it is intended for archiving and will not modify any file contents.
+PhotoManager is inspired by `elodie <https://github.com/jmathai/elodie>`_, but it is intended for archiving and will not modify any file contents, including metadata.

 Photos are organized by the best available date obtained from metadata or file information.
 They can be prioritized so that only the best available version will be collected.
-Alternate and derived versions of photos are identified by matching filenames and timestamps.
+Alternate copies of photos are identified by matching filenames and timestamps.

 Installation